 From the moment we are born until the moment we die, we are hardwired to be receptive to stories.
-(That link’s to a cool video.)
 Stories give us continuity when facts and figures melt away.

 Stories and the organisation

-Internally, poor communication is the single biggest reason why IT projects fail.
+Internally, poor communication is the single biggest reason why many projects fail.
 It’s why good strategic plans fail too.
-When we communicate well, and we make the effort to tell stories, people feel like we are speaking a common language.
+When we not only communicate but invest in storytelling, people feel like we are speaking a common language.
 As a result, we have much more faith in what we are doing.

-According to HBR/Oracle, an incredible 5 of the top 8 fundamental traits of organisational effectiveness are related to the way we communicate.
-If we are to ‘persuade’ our organisation to perform better, telling better stories surely helps.
+According to HBR/Oracle, 5 of the top 8 fundamental traits of organisational effectiveness are related to the way we communicate.
+Storytelling improves performance.

 Stories and leadership

-It is simply impossible to be a great leader without being a great communicator.
-And that means telling great stories.
+It’s simply impossible to be a great leader without being a great communicator.
+That means telling great stories.
 Leaders who tell great stories create alignment and consensus.
-They give us a common direction.
+They give us common direction.

 Others remember those stories leaders tell.
 They share them.
 And create new stories of their own that reinforce the bigger stories leaders tell.

 That’s when deep, positive change really happens.

 Great stories help form the emotional bond that glues a consumer to a product, and a brand to a market.
 They engender familiarity, affinity and ultimately; brand equity.